UK lawmakers balk at order to return and end virtual voting

 After Britain went into lockdown in late March, Parliament adopted a historic “hybrid” way of working.
 Only 50 lawmakers at a time were allowed into the House of Commons, while screens were erected around the chamber so others could join debates over Zoom.
 Votes were held electronically for the first time in centuries of parliamentary history.

-But when the House resumes work Tuesday after an 11-day spring recess, the first order of business will be a government demand to end the brief experiment with virtual voting.
+But when the House resumed work Tuesday after an 11-day spring recess, the government was asking lawmakers to end the brief experiment with virtual voting.

-Jacob Rees-Mogg, the government’s leader of the House, says lawmakers should be setting an example by showing up in person as the country gets back to work.
+Jacob Rees-Mogg, the government’s leader of the House, said lawmakers should be setting an example by showing up in person as the country gets back to work.

-“The virtual Parliament brought us through the peak of the pandemic but it is no longer necessary to make the compromises it demanded.
-We can do so much better,” he wrote in a parliamentary magazine.
+“We need to have a proper full-blooded democracy … and that’s what we are getting," he told lawmakers.

 The government’s opponents argue that it’s too early and too risky to return to Parliament.